muratk5n/thirdwave/en/README.md

 ---

+This race already happened, the H2 car did great

-"At the end of April 2021, Toyota announced it would be testing the performance of a new hydrogen-fuelled internal combustion engine by installing it in a racecar that would compete in one of Japan’s toughest motorsports events: The NAPAC Fuji Super TEC 24 Hours [race already happened, the H2 car did great]"
+"At the end of April 2021, Toyota announced it would be testing the performance of a new hydrogen-fuelled internal combustion engine by installing it in a racecar that would compete in one of Japan’s toughest motorsports events: The NAPAC Fuji Super TEC 24 Hours"

 [[-]](https://www.racecar-engineering.com/articles/toyota-debuts-hydrogen-fuelled-internal-combustion-race-engine/#:~:text=At%20the%20end%20of%20April,Fuji%20Super%20TEC%2024%20Hours.)